 5. Using too much liquid drain cleaner.
 These corrosive chemicals are often a go-to for homeowners in the case of clogged drains — and many use them too often or don’t follow instructions.
 This can lead to significant damage to your pipes and plumbing fixtures over time.
-If you’re going to use it, use sparingly and follow directions.
+If you’re going to use it, use it sparingly and follow directions.
 We also recommend trying more natural and environmentally-friendly methods first.

 6. Not allowing enough time to complete the project.
 We once met with a local homeowner who decided he wanted to tackle a major plumbing project shortly before his daughter’s graduation party, which he and his wife were hosting at their house.
 As usual, “life” happened and the bathroom wasn’t ready by the time the party rolled around — much to the customer’s dismay.
 We always say hope for the best and plan for the worst — which means don’t put yourself under tight deadlines for a remodel.
 It generally takes longer than you expect and there are always unforeseen things that pop up.
 Rush jobs generally lead to even more work, money, and disappointment later on.

 7. Using the wrong connectors.
 When different pipes are connected together, the right kind of coupling is needed in order to make sure the pipes don’t corrode.
-A dielectric union is usually utilized to divide different kinds of steels and keep them from touching one another.
+A dielectric union is usually utilized to divide different kinds of steel and keep them from touching one another.
 Without knowing this, many amateur plumbers attempt to make plumbing connections using incorrect connectors.

 9. Not putting safety first.
-We hear about a lot of DIY remodelers in the area not wearing the proper protective equipment or following other safety recommendations.
+We hear about a lot of DIY remodelers in the Fox Cities not wearing the proper protective equipment or following other safety recommendations.
 It only takes a second for an injury to happen, especially when there are tools and chemicals involved.
 Take extra precautions if there are children and pets in the area.
 We don’t want to see our friends and neighbors get hurt, so please be sure you’re taking safety seriously, no matter what DIY task you’re tackling.

 10. Doing something you don’t know how or aren’t qualified to do.
 Trust us when we say we’re called to fix a lot of botched DIY plumbing projects and renovations.
 While Google and HGTV are great, they are no substitute for years of schooling and apprenticeship programs.
 Plumbing is a lot more complicated than you may realize.
 If you don’t know how to do something or you’re unsure, call us.
 We can handle it for you and probably save you hundreds or even thousands in potential repairs and damage.
 If you’re dead set on a DIY project, at the very least we can offer advice and insight to help you do it right.